THURSDAY, SATURDAY

 soil (leaf and root litter, decaying plant residues, producing root exudates, fauna (earthworms, spiders, nematodes, collembola etc.), microbes (bacteria, fungi, archaea), microbial and faunal necromass, microbial exudates and enzymes, sand-silt-clay, pebbles and rocks, water, air containing CO2, N2O, CH4), fine and coarse roots, leaves, one week of urine, water, gelatin, copper leaf, maple frameLand Medicine (Rosen Brothers Scrapyard/Dump Superfund Site)

-soil (leaf and root litter, decaying plant residues, producing root exudates, fauna (earthworms, spiders, nematodes, collembola etc.), microbes (bacteria, fungi, archaea), microbial and faunal necromass, microbial exudates and enzymes, sand-silt-clay, pebbles and rocks, water, air containing CO2, N2O, CH4), fine and coarse roots, leaves, soil contaminants (Trichloroethane, Dichloroethane, Dihydroacenaphthylene, butane, methylnaphthalene, Methylphenol, nitrophenol,Chloro-3-Methylphenol, 9H-Carbazole, 9H-Fluorene, Acenaphthylene, Acetone, Aluminum, Anthracene, Antimony, Aroclor, Arsenic, Barium, Benzene, Benzo-fluoranthene, Benzoic Acid, Benzo[A]Anthracene, Benzo[A]Pyrene, Beryllium, Bis(2-Ethylhexyl)phthalate, Butyl Benzyl Phthalate, Cadmium, Chromium, Chrysene, Cobalt, Copper, Cyanizde, Di-N-Octyl Phthalate, Dibenzo(A,H)Anthracene, Dibenzofuran, Dibutyl Phthalate, Dichloromethane, Dimethyl Phthalate, Ethylbenzene, Fluoranthene, Indeno(1,2,3-Cd)Pyrene, Lead, Manganese, Mercury, Methoxychlor, N,N-Diphenylnitrous Amide, Naphthalene, Nickel, P,P'-Dde, Phenanthrene, Phenol, Polychlorinated Biphenyls (Pcbs), Pyrene, Selenium, Silver, Tetrachloroethene, Thallium, Toluene, Trichloroethene, Vanadium, Xylene (Mixed Isomers), Zinc), one week of urine, water, gelatin, copper leaf, maple frameProject Statement
+soil (leaf and root litter, decaying plant residues, producing root exudates, fauna (earthworms, spiders, nematodes, collembola etc.), microbes (bacteria, fungi, archaea), microbial and faunal necromass, microbial exudates and enzymes, sand-silt-clay, pebbles and rocks, water, air containing CO2, N2O, CH4), fine and coarse roots, leaves, soil contaminants (Trichloroethane, Dichloroethane, Dihydroacenaphthylene, butane, methylnaphthalene, Methylphenol, nitrophenol,Chloro-3-Methylphenol, 9H-Carbazole, 9H-Fluorene, Acenaphthylene, Acetone, Aluminum, Anthracene, Antimony, Aroclor, Arsenic, Barium, Benzene, Benzo-fluoranthene, Benzoic Acid, Benzo[A]Anthracene, Benzo[A]Pyrene, Beryllium, Bis(2-Ethylhexyl)phthalate, Butyl Benzyl Phthalate, Cadmium, Chromium, Chrysene, Cobalt, Copper, Cyanizde, Di-N-Octyl Phthalate, Dibenzo(A,H)Anthracene, Dibenzofuran, Dibutyl Phthalate, Dichloromethane, Dimethyl Phthalate, Ethylbenzene, Fluoranthene, Indeno(1,2,3-Cd)Pyrene, Lead, Manganese, Mercury, Methoxychlor, N,N-Diphenylnitrous Amide, Naphthalene, Nickel, P,P'-Dde, Phenanthrene, Phenol, Polychlorinated Biphenyls (Pcbs), Pyrene, Selenium, Silver, Tetrachloroethene, Thallium, Toluene, Trichloroethene, Vanadium, Xylene (Mixed Isomers), Zinc), one week of urine, water, gelatin, copper leaf, maple framemore public praxis projects

 a Ritual for